gjupy/cub3d/README.md

 2. run `./cub3D maps/42.cub` in the root of the directory
 3. move the character with `WASD`
 4. turn the FOV left and right by pressing `arrow_left` and `arrow_right` or by moving the mouse right or left

+All the visualization is done with the help of the [MLX42 library](https://github.com/codam-coding-college/MLX42).<br>